The cheques collection process will be ensured by any KB branch.

 - Cheques presented for collection are normally settled after the receipt of payment from another bank; however, not before the 16th business day after they are presented for collection

-- In case of limited validity (e.g. “valid for 180 days”), cheques must be presented no less than 7 days prior to the deadline expiration
+- In case of limited validity (e.g. “valid for 180 days”), cheques must be presented no less than 7 working days prior to the deadline expiration

 - Issue date is shown on a cheque; standard presentation deadline usually does not exceed 6 to 12 months from issue date.
 Older cheques may also be accepted for nonbinding collection; however, the probability of settlementis low